braithicus/2810ICT-Project-Management-Assignment/Milestone_2/Unit_Testing_Report.md

 # Unit Testing Report

-Please provide your GitHub repository link.

 ### GitHub Repository URL: https://github.com/braithicus/2810ICT-Project-Management-Assignment

 ---

-The testing report should focus solely on <span style="color:red"> testing all the self-defined functions related to the five required features.</span> There is no need to test the GUI components.
-Therefore, it is essential to decouple your code and separate the logic from the GUI-related code.

 ## 1. **Test Summary**

-list all tested functions related to the five required features and the corresponding test functions designed to test those functions, for example:

 | **Tested Functions**                                                    | **Test Functions**                                                                    |
 | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |